BrunoQuaresma/blog/content/blog/quick-introduction-to-jwt-using-javascript/index.md

 ---
 title: Quick Introduction to JWT using Javascript
 date: "2019-06-20"
-description: "JWT is being heavily used to authenticate the SPAs in the APIs and backends, and in this post we will get some introductions to this technique."
+description: "JWT is being heavily used to authenticate the SPAs in the APIs backends, and in this post we will get some introductions to this technique."
 ---

-JWT is being heavily used to authenticate SPAs in APIs and backends, but before we get started, we should know what a JWT is.
+JWT(JSON Web Token) is being heavily used to authenticate SPAs(Single Page Applications) in backends(server applications), but before we get started, we should know what a JWT is.
 I've put a short summary below, but if you need more information, visit the [official JWT website](https://jwt.io/).

 > JSON Web Token (JWT) is an open standard that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret or a public/private key...

  The process of authentication and validation is very simple, let's see how it happens:

-  1. The service generates a new token using a *secret* and some *user information* (usually containing the *id*).
+  1. The SPA sends a login request with the user credentials
+  2. The backend verifies that the credentials are valid
+  3. If the credentials are valid, the backend will generate a new token using a *payload* containing some user identifier(such as id, or email) and a *secret*.
-  2. The service sends the token to the client.
+  4. The backend sends the token to the SPA.
-  3. The client stores the token.
+  5. The SPA stores the token.
-  4. The client uses the token as an *authorization header* in an HTTP request.
+  6. The SPA uses the token as an *authorization header* in an HTTP request.
-  5. The server checks the token.
+  7. The backend checks the token.
-  6. If the token is valid, the service returns the requested data.
+  8. If the token is valid, the backend returns the requested data.

 Now that we are understanding the process we can turn it into code.

 ## Code sample

-*Logging in and generating the token*
+*Backend - Logging in and generating the token*

 ```javascript
 const jwt = require('jsonwebtoken');